josefadamcik/josefadamcik.cz/_posts/2018-10-7-kittblink2-kitt-inspired-gizmo-v2.md

 {% responsive_image path: images/kittblink2/schematic_leddriver.png alt: "Clock schema" figcaption: "LED driver" class: "imgmw600" %}

-It's a bit tricky to parse what is connected to what, but in the end it's easy.
+It's a bit tricky to parse what is connected to what, but in the end it's simple.
 There are 2 shift registers in series (and in a loop).
 They use only one clock signal for both `CLK` and `STROBE` inputs.
 Starting signal comes to the loop through diode.
 Each shift register controls one diode directly and 7 in cooperation with the other one through `OR` gates.

 You can find whole [schematic on EasyEDA][schematic].

 ## Prototype in action

+Here it is (and you can [watch it on youtube too](https://youtu.be/oIcBlUDYoiA)), isn't it cute?

+//TODO: video

+The fade-out effect is less visible on the video than in real life.

+And finally one static image from the top.

+{% responsive_image path: images/kittblink2/topview.jpg alt: "Prototype from the top"%}

 ## What's next?